Math Calculators

 $$x²+\frac{b}{a}x+(\frac{b}{2a})^2=-\frac{c}{a}+(\frac{b}{2a})^2$$

-1. The left-hand side now has the form
+1. The left-hand side now forms a perfect square trinomial in the form

 x²+2dx+d²